deuill/mash/service/imager/README.md

 Image processing is handled via [VIPS](http://www.vips.ecs.soton.ac.uk), which is compiled into the Imager service as a C library.
-VIPS was chosen due to its excellent [performance characteristics](http://www.vips.ecs.soton.ac.uk/index.php?title=Speed_and_Memory_Use), its long history (the library has been around in various forms since the late 80s), and its clean and simple API.
+VIPS was chosen due to its excellent [performance characteristics](http://www.vips.ecs.soton.ac.uk/index.php?title=Speed_and_Memory_Use), its stability, and its clean and simple API.

 The pipeline parameters provided with the request describe the resulting image, and conform to the following specification: